circles-learning-labs/ecto_adapters_dynamodb/README.md

 OPTIONS:
+Repo.all, Repo.delete_all (automatically returned with `update_all` since the latter does not seemd to support arbitrary options): If you would like the last evaluated key even when no results are returned from the current page, include the option `query_info: true`.
+The returned map is added to the the front of the regular result list and looks like this: %{"Count" => 10, "LastEvaluatedKey" => %{"id" => %{"S" => "6814"}}, "ScannedCount" => 100)

 Repo.insert / Repo.insert_all: add the option, 'insert_nil_fields: false', to prevent nil fields defined in the model's schema from being inserted.
 For example: Repo.insert(changeset, insert_nil_fields: false)
 This can also be set globally in the application's configuration:
 'config :ecto_adapters_dynamodb, insert_nil_fields: false'